jguevaraa/EsFrLt/README.md

 ### Backlog

-jump movement
+- jump movement
-Score
-remains km
-spraint
+- Set the Km remains on the HUD
-dificult selector
+- Dificult selector
+- Create sprites for enemies and player
+- Set a pre - gameOver stage
+- Adding SFX
+- More stages - Countries
+- Adding sprites
+- Set speed + HUD

 #

 ## Data structure